-Mr. Du Lin Dong, aged 52, currently as the chairman and chief executive officer of the Company.
+Mr. Du Lin Dong, aged 53, currently as the chairman and chief executive officer of the Company.
+He was also the chief executive officer of China Water Affairs Group Limited (Stock code: 855), a company listed on the main board of the Stock Exchange.
 Mr. Du has about 27 years' experience in investment and finance sector in the PRC and he had held senior management positions in various unlisted investment companies incorporated in the PRC.
 Mr. Du is also the director of various subsidiaries of the Company.
-Mr. Du joined the Group on 23 June 2010.